vikeri/nordic-sample-repo/README.md

 # nordic-sample-repo
-Sample repo to show failing docker bild
+Sample repo to show how to test that your builds are passing.

 To run test: